Who is eligible?

 - Year in school.
 All other things being equal, advanced students will receive preference.

-- Students who have not previously received Mac funding for an internship or related experience (e.g., summer internship, fellowship, or research funding through Macalester College).
+- Students who have not previously received Macalester funding for an internship or related experience (e.g., summer internship, fellowship, or research funding through Macalester College).

-- Students who really want this and show in their application how this experience will enhance their academic and career goals.
+- Students who really want this and show in their application how this experience will enhance their academic, career and personal goals.

 How does MacNest define a startup?